vedph/cadmus_biblioapi/Readme.md

 }
 ```

-(3) in `app.module.ts`, import the biblio module and wire it in the routes:
+(3) in `app.module.ts`, import the biblio module and wire it to the routes:

 ```ts
 RouterModule.forRoot(